AusClimateService/npcp/reports/phase1/phase1_report.md

 those biases were typically reduced, especially for the MRNBC method (Figure 1c).
 The exception was the MBCn method, which was consistently associated with larger biases than the RCM data.
-On cross validation, none of the bias correction methods were consistently associated with lower biases than the RCM data (Figure 2c).
+On cross-validation, none of the bias correction methods were consistently associated with lower biases than the RCM data (Figure 2c).
 The MBCn method was associated with consistently increased biases, while the ECDFm method differed greatly between GCMs.